Disney Reveals ‘Descendants 3’ With The Original Cast Is Coming Next Summer With Release Of New Trailer

 Back in 2015, Disney introduced the world to the children of the infamous villains with the premiere of The Descendants and their popularity immediately took off, but they are far from done.
 In 2017, the sequel to the hit film landed on The Disney Channel and fans were hoping that wouldn’t be the end of their story and it wasn’t.
 On Friday evening, a trailer dropped for Descendants 3 which has the original cast returning for a brand new movie coming out next year.

-The Descendants tells the story of the children of Disney Villains who try to leave somewhat normal lives with school, friends, and homework.
+The Descendants tells the story of the children of Disney Villains who try to live somewhat normal lives with school, friends, and homework.
 Of course, it wouldn’t be a show on The Disney Channel if there wasn’t some drama and awesome music.

 On Thursday afternoon, the official Twitter account for Disney D23 featured a video from Dove Cameron who plays Mal) and she announced that something wicked was coming soon.
 As a matter of fact, the tweet stated that there would be a special “Descendants reveal” during Zombies on Friday night.